Independent Assurance Report

 Reviewing relevant documentation on a sample basis, including Sonova Group CR policies, management of reporting structures and documentation.

 Based on our work performed nothing has come to our attention causing us to believe that in all material respects:

-- The CR indicators outlined in the scope and subject matter section and disclosed in the 2019/20 CR Report of Sonova Group are not stated in accordance with Sonova Group internal policies and procedures; and
+- The CR indicators outlined in the scope and subject matter section and published on Sonova’s website(1)https://report.sonova.com/2021 marked with (×) PwC CH are not stated in accordance with Sonova Group internal policies and procedures; and

 - The management of reporting processes with respect to the CR Report and the preparation of CR indicators as well as the related control environment in relation to data aggregation of these key performance indicators are not functioning as designed.